-$\label{local_doptimizer} $$ dboptimizer.exe tune ds:ROMLABORCL10G_1 sqlfile: C:\dboptimizer\workspace\test.sqltofile:c:\testtune.tun overwrite$
+dboptimizer.exe tune ds:ROMLABORCL10G_1 sqlfile: C:\dboptimizer\workspace\test.sql

 In the above command, the user has specified ROMLABORCL10G_1 as the data source, and indicates a tuning session using the test.sql script.
-The tofile variable specifies the directory and name of the file to which the tuning job will be saved.
-The overwrite command indicates that a pre-existing save file will be overwritten by the new output.

 Configuring Tuning

 This section contains information on configuring tuning.
 It provides information on setting up your data sources to work with tuning functionality, as well as information regarding preferences within the application for the customization of various features and functionality.